-Fresh from the oven muffins for breakfast are a simple delisous way to start the day when you have this ready-to-bake mixture in the refrigerator.
-For a low fat treat, spread cooled, split muffins with Yogurt Cheese.
+Fresh-from-the-oven muffins for breakfast are a simple, delicious way to start the day when you have this ready-to-bake mixture in the refrigerator that can use up a number of extra ingredients you have in your pantry — a perfectly packaged zero-waste treat.
+For a low-fat treat, spread cooled, split muffins with yogurt cheese.
+Makes 18 muffins.

 1 cup (250ml) raw wheat bran flakes